zowe/docs-site/docs/troubleshoot/verify-fingerprint.md

 The Zowe runtime directory `ROOT_DIR` contains the code modules that make up Zowe.
 If these are altered in any way the behavior of Zowe is unpredictable.

-To provide system programmers with the ability to check that the `ROOT_DIR` has not been altered, Zowe provides a script file `zowe-verify-authenticity.sh`.
+To provide system programmers with the ability to check that the `ROOT_DIR` has not been altered, Zowe provides a verify tool which comprises a script file `zowe-verify-authenticity.sh` and the files it needs to check the release contents.

-If you have a Zowe version 1.12 or higher the script is delivered with Zowe together with the information it needs to check the release contents.
+If you have Zowe version 1.12 or higher the verify tool is delivered with Zowe, but you can still download the verify tool if required.

 If you have an earlier Zowe version you can obtain the script and use it to verify a `ROOT_DIR` for 1.9, 1.10 and 1.11.